Distributionally Robust Treatment Effect: Introduction

 \section{Introduction}

-In general, causal analysis or program evaluation has two objectives.
-A retrospective study is concerned with internal validity, whereas a prospective study focuses on external validity.
-The latter is more challenging as treatment response is entirely absent prospectively.
+In empirical economics, causal analysis serves two distinct but related objectives.
+Retrospective studies primarily address internal validity, focusing on the identification of causal effects within a given sample.
+In contrast, prospective policy analysis concerns external validity, requiring extrapolation of treatment effects to new populations, locations, or time periods.
+The latter problem is inherently more challenging, as the counterfactual distribution of outcomes under alternative environments is unobserved.

-The majority of empirical research evaluates retrospective causal effects.
-A naive approach is to use retrospective empirical results as a benchmark for future policy recommendations.
-However, for programs/treatment implemented in another location or time period, such an extrapolation is only valid if the population distribution is exchangeable or stationary.
-Stationarity or invariance assumptions are not guaranteed and can be hard to justify in many cases.
-In other words, the sample we collect in a specific location at a particular time may not necessarily be representative of the target population.
+Most empirical work evaluates retrospective causal effects and implicitly treats these estimates as informative for future policy decisions.
+Such extrapolation, however, relies on strong assumptions about the stability or exchangeability of the underlying population distribution.
+In many settings, these assumptions are difficult to justify: populations may differ systematically across locations or evolve over time, rendering the original sample unrepresentative of the policy-relevant target population.
+As a result, external validity remains a central and unresolved challenge.

-As a result, we aim for an out-of-population prediction of treatment effect that is robust to distributional shift.
-Recently, there has been a growing literature on transfer learning.
-We contribute to this literature, however, using a unique approach and requiring only a minimum observation of variables.
-This will become clearer in the literature review below.
-Essentially, our estimator can be used to formulate a prediction of the worst-case individual treatment effect for the same treatment/policy implemented in another location or time period with only retrospective data from a single sample.
+This paper studies out-of-population prediction of treatment effects that is robust to distributional shift between the source population and an unobserved target population.
+Our approach contributes to the growing literature on transfer learning, but departs from existing methods by requiring minimal information about the target population.
+Essentially, our estimator can be used to formulate a prediction of the individual treatment effect for the same treatment/policy implemented in another location or time period with only retrospective data from a single sample.
 We consider this setting as a common scenario in practice.